alix2013/docker-swarm-handson-lab/README.md

 x.x.x.x:2377

-To add a manager to this swarm, run ‘docker swarm join-token manager’ and follow the instructions.}}}
+To add a manager to this swarm, run ‘docker swarm join-token manager’ and follow the instructions.

 ```
 ### 增加Worker nodes到cluster